 Microphone recommendations might be the top thing I’m consistently asked about.
 And for good reason!
 There are tons of microphones out there, at all different price points, and choosing can feel overwhelming.

-As you may know, the Blue Yeti is my favorite microphone for most new podcasters.
 You can check out my full writeup on microphones with links to options at any budget here.

-The Blue Yeti is a USB condenser microphone at a reasonable price point with great audio quality.
+To share one example, the Blue Yeti is a USB condenser microphone at a reasonable price point with great audio quality.
 As soon as you take it out of the box, you can plug the USB into your computer and start recording.

 “Does my guest need a microphone?”